 Bright and Bold Colours

-Naïve art utilizes colors and mix media that are not true to reality and often juxtaposed against one another.
+Naive art utilises colours and mix media that are not true to reality and often juxtaposed against one another.

-View more of the artist Kumar Nagalingam’s original artworks Malaysia at our art shop online.
+View more of the artist Kumar Nagalingam’s original artworks in our art gallery!

 The focus is almost always on animated characters and never on inanimate objects.

 Naive artists often pay very close attention to the soft borders, intense backgrounds, and fine lines of their figures and objects.

 In short, naive art turns reality into something else, something better.
 You will remove yourself from the reality when you stare at a naive art for longer time.